spglib/spglib/_sources/index.rst.txt

 ----------------

-Spglib project acknowledges Paweł T. Jochym for deployment and packaging, Yusuke Seto for the Crystallographic database, and Dimitar Pashov for the fortran interface.
+Spglib project acknowledges Paweł T. Jochym for deployment and packaging, Yusuke Seto for the Crystallographic database, Dimitar Pashov for the Fortran interface, and many other contributers.